codeforkansascity/kc-open-data-library/README.md

 # kc-open-data-library
 A inventory or open data in the Kansas City Area.

-To see the library goto the [wiki](https://github.com/codeforkansascity/kc-open-data-library/wiki) categories in the library are
+## To view the entire collection got to the [WIKI](https://github.com/codeforkansascity/kc-open-data-library/wiki)

 * Categories
   *  Crime Data
   *  Reported Issues